-Asked to describe relations with the EU, 74% in the Maghreb said they were good, compared to 65% in the Mashrek countries.
-Sixty per cent of those asked in the Maghreb, and 57% in the Mashrek, felt the EU had a positive influence on the development of their country, while both regions saw EU financial support as being effective (59% Maghreb and 69% Mashrek).
+Asked to describe relations with the EU, 63% in the Maghreb said they were good, compared to 67% in the Mashrek countries while both regions saw EU financial support as being effective (60% Maghreb and 78% Mashrek).

-In more general terms, 55% in the Maghreb had a positive image of the EU, compared to 45% in the Mashrek, while 22% in the Mashrek had a negative image and just 9% in the Maghreb.
-The values most frequently associated with the EU were human rights and freedom of speech or media freedom in Mahgreb, and equality between men and women and individual freedom in Mashrek.
+In more general terms, 46% in the Maghreb had a positive image of the EU, compared to 50% in the Mashrek, while just 4% in the Mashrek had a negative image and 9% in the Maghreb.
+The values most frequently associated with the EU were individual freedom and human rights in Mahgreb and Mashrek.

-Citizens in the Maghreb countries felt EU support had contributed most to trade (37%) and tourism (34%) in their countries, while in the Mashrek economic development (26%) and tourism (26%) were the most frequently cited areas.
-In both regions, respondents want the EU to play an even greater role in promoting trade, economic development and human rights.
+Citizens in the Maghreb countries felt EU support had contributed most to trade (35%) and tourism (31%) in their countries, while in the Mashrek economic development (26%) and tourism (26%) were the most frequently cited areas.
+In both regions, respondents want the EU to play an even greater role in promoting trade, human rights and economic development.

 In general, respondents in both Maghreb and Mashrek think that the European Union’s image in their national media is positive.
-On television, sixty-two per cent in Maghreb and forty-seven per cent in Mashrek believe that the image is very to fairly positive, while respectively only five per cent and twelve per cent believe it to be very to fairly negative.
-Television is followed by websites (49% positive in Maghreb and 41% in Mashrek) and radio (45% positive in Maghreb and 35% in Mashrek).
+On television, 59% in Maghreb and 54% in Mashrek believe that the image is very to fairly positive, while respectively only 6% and 7% believe it to be very to fairly negative.
+Television is followed by websites (51% positive in Maghreb and 49% in Mashrek), printed press (42% positive in Maghreb and 38% in Mashrek) and radio (41% positive in both Maghreb and Mashrek).